Expensify/Bedrock/docs/blockchain.md

 Both formats can appear in the same journal.
 A chained hash following a GUID hash uses the entire previous `GUID:SHA1` string, followed by the current SQL, as its input.
 Neither storage nor transmission strips the GUID.

-Local GUID generation is implemented but hard-disabled in `SQLite::prepare()`.
+Local GUID generation is implemented but hard-disabled in `SQLiteCore::commit()`.
 Deploy mixed-format readers everywhere before enabling generation.
 An older binary can continue writing chained hashes on a database that already contains GUID entries, but cannot replay GUID entries it has not received.
 Once generation is enabled, rollback versions that may need to synchronize must retain mixed-format reading.

 ## Technical Notes
 The above skips over a couple important details: